About the Platform

 A solar installer provided a different estimate than this tool.
 Why?

 Solar energy production estimates depend on many factors and sources of information may have different estimates as a result of shading, typical weather in your area and equipment used.
-Additionally, Project Sunroof mapping data may be from a different period in time than other estimates and may not show recent growth or removal of trees.
+Additionally, the Google Maps Platform Solar API mapping data may be from a different period in time than other estimates and may not show recent growth or removal of trees.

 How should I use the estimated information for my home?